 From the A325 at the Alison's exit.
 Turn left onto Alison's Avenue and then left again at the first set of lights into Queens Avenue.
 Princes Avenue is on your right and the course on your left.

 For your safety, please use the pedestrian crossing when arriving at the event from the car park.

 Post Run Coffee

-Every week we grab a post parkrun coffee at the Tesco Cafe in Wellington Avenue, Aldershot.
-You get a 10% discount if you show your barcode - please come and join us!
+Every week we grab a post parkrun coffee at Daisy's Cafe in Queens Road, North Camp - please come and join us!